 - Now open your Google Docs document and proceed to insert this Google Drawing.

 - Choose the drawing with the caption and insert it into your Google Docs document.

-- You can move , resize your image, change text wrapping around the picture as you wish.
+- You can move, resize your image, and change text wrapping around the picture as you wish.

 - To edit it, just double-click on the picture, re-open and make edits.

-The add-on for Google Docs called Caption Maker will make the process of adding the caption to your Google Docs document very easily and effectively.
+The add-on for Google Docs called Caption Maker will make the process of adding a caption to your Google Docs document very easy and effective.

-Let’s see how to install, activate, and start using Caption Maker in docs to add Image caption.
+Let’s see how to install, activate, and start using Caption Maker in docs to add Image captions.

 Caption Maker — installation